guycole/mellow-hyena/README.md

 ## Introduction
 I want to know more about the aircraft around me such as what a "normal" level of activity might be or the types of aircraft.
 Since I am only interested in aircraft which operate locally, and I don't need geographic displays etc. (already well supported by websites such as https://https://adsbexchange.com/).

 In addition, I want to know more about the aircraft than is reported via ADSB (i.e. aircraft model and registration).

-[ADSBexchange](https://rapidapi.com/adsbx/api/adsbexchange-com1) offers an inexpensive REST API, but it only reports when an aircraft is in flight.
+To learn more, I use [ADSBexchange](https://rapidapi.com/adsbx/api/adsbexchange-com1) which offers an inexpensive REST API.
+For best results, I collect from ADSBexchange on each observation.

 ## Collection
-ADSB Collection runs on a standard [Raspberry Pi 4](https://www.raspberrypi.org/) using a [rtl-sdr](https://osmocom.org/projects/rtl-sdr/wiki/rtl-sdr) running [dump1090](https://github.com/antirez/dump1090).
+ADSB Collection runs on a standard [Raspberry Pi](https://www.raspberrypi.org/) using a [rtl-sdr](https://osmocom.org/projects/rtl-sdr/wiki/rtl-sdr) running [dump1090](https://github.com/antirez/dump1090) or [dump978](https://github.com/mutability/dump978).

-dump1090 exposes a small HTTP server and will return a json formatted report of all ADSB broadcasts.

-Twice a minute, I ask dump1090 to report on current ADSB broadcasts.
-For each aircraft, I then request amplifying information from the ADSB exchange REST API.
+Collection runs once per minute from cron(8).
 The collected output is written to json formatted file and uploaded to [AWS S3](https://aws.amazon.com/pm/serv-s3) for later processing.

 There can be multiple collection stations writing to AWS S3.

-To prepare a rPi for mellow-hyena, you will need a rtl-sdr dongle (as above) and dump1090.
-AWS S3 is optional, but nice if you have multiple collection stations.
-Install the mellow-hyena source via git and tweak confifigure.yaml and crontab as needed.
-Collection is working correctly when you see json formatted files in the aws_export directory.

 ## Processing